-Regular penetration testing is essential to help identify and eliminate gaps in your organisation’s defences, but with many different types of pen tests on offer, it isn’t always easy to know the best to choose.
+Regular penetration testing is essential to help identify and eliminate gaps in security defences, but with many types of pen tests on offer, it isn’t always easy to know which to choose.

 What is pentesting?

 A pentest is an ethical cyber security assessment conducted to identify, safely exploit and help eliminate vulnerabilities that reside across an organisation’s IT environment.